As you probably already know, getting the silent treatment from someone that you care about is a painful ordeal.

 P.S.
 Remember That Not Every Act of Silence Is the Silent Treatment

 What do you think of people who ignore and never answer my calls, yet call me back after few minutes?
 In a non-work environment.
 Been happening since years.

-I wouldn’t label it as a controlling behavior on their part because most people see receiving calls as more socially rewarding than placing them.
+You shouldn’t label it as a controlling behavior on their part because most people see receiving calls as more socially rewarding than placing them.
 A controlling person would let you keep calling, and ignore you multiple consecutive times.
 So the fact that they’re calling you back minutes later makes me think they’ve either got their phone on silent all the time or run out the room they’re in to call you back.

 Reacting to their: 1.
 Aloofness, 2.
 Anxiety over being heard by others – can do more harm than good.
 They’ll get defensive and not much will come about from the intervention.
 If they’ve got malicious intentions of any sort, they may even be satisfied at affecting you with their behavior.